 Of course, you know seaweed as the algae that grows in the ocean, but it’s also a delicious treat.
 It’s primarily eaten in Asian countries like Japan and South Korea (if you’re a sushi fan, you’re already onboard), and it’s loaded with nutrients that can boost thyroid health, lower blood sugar, and fight cardiovascular conditions.

 Seaweed is also being studied for its potential benefits for those struggling with blood-sugar conditions like diabetes.
-Researchers from one study including 60 adult subjects concluded that fucoxanthin, a substance found in seaweed, may benefit blood sugar control.
-Specifically, this study found that even those who were genetically predisposed to insulin resistance (a marker of type 2 diabetes) had improved blood sugar by the end of the trial.
+Researchers from one study (which included 60 adult subjects) found that fucoxanthin, a substance found in the snack, may benefit blood sugar control.
+In addition, the investigators found that even those who were genetically predisposed to insulin resistance (a marker of type 2 diabetes) had improved blood sugar by the end of the trial.
 Fucoxanthin has even been linked to reductions in body fat!

 Ready to try it out yourself?
-You can get seaweed from sushi or seaweed salad in a Japanese restaurant, and you can also purchase roasted seaweed sheets to eat as a savory snack throughout the day.
-Luckily, supermarkets and health food brands are making seaweed more and more available to buy — you can even buy seaweed snacks online!
-We love these from from Annie Chun’s ($17.94, Amazon).
+You can get your own variety by eating sushi or a seaweed salad in a Japanese restaurant, and you can also purchase roasted seaweed sheets to eat as a savory snack throughout the day.
+Luckily, supermarkets and health food brands are creating more and more varieties — you can even buy these snacks online!
+We love the sesame flavored pack from from Annie Chun’s (Buy from Amazon, $22.68).

 First For Women aims to feature only the best products and services.
 We update when possible, but deals expire and prices can change.
 If you buy something via one of our links, we may earn a commission.
 Questions?
 Reach us at email@example.com